teancom/octopress/source/_posts/2012-02-20-gem-and-npm-are-broken.markdown

 have the ability to run scripts before and after installation and removal, and much more.

-Language-level package management systems, like gem and npm
+Language-level package management systems, like gem and npm, tend to only account for dependencies within themselves.
+A ruby gem can depend on another ruby gem (and have that dependency fulfilled automatically on install) but if it requires a library or program outside of ruby, you have to install that manually.
+That's fair!
+A given ruby gem could be installed on any variation of linux, unix, or even Windows, and it's unrealistic to expect the individual gems or even the gem system itself